 Update, October 2017: Espresso a Mano has opened a second location at 1506 E Carson Street, South Side.

 If you’re lucky enough to snag a seat at Espresso a Mano, don’t even think of passing it up.
 Opened by Matt Gebis in 2009, the Lawrenceville coffeehouse offers a subtle energy and enough caffeinated sustenance to keep you wired to your MacBook for hours.

 Wedged onto Butler Street’s 36th block, the shop remains a key player in the neighborhood’s ever-flourishing business district.
 A magnet for millennials in particular (but nonetheless inviting across the board), Mano’s offerings include a retractable glass garage door, weather depending; award-worthy latte foam art; original exposed brick; and a shit-that-is-fresh selection of local pastries.

-And of course, there are the brews.
-All fair trade and organic, Mano’s beans come from top-notch roasters around the country — and even from a few neighborhoods over.
-Perched on the shop’s counter is *the* espresso machine, La Marzocco: a magical device affirming the delivery of traditional Italian espresso to your mug.
+Of course, there are the brews.
+All fair trade and organic, Mano’s beans come from top-notch roasters around the country — and from a few neighborhoods over.
+Perched on the shop’s counter is the espresso machine, La Marzocco, a magical device affirming the delivery of traditional Italian espresso to your mug.

-Whether you’re grabbing that Americano to go or setting up camp at one of several highly coveted tables, prepare to be impressed here.
-Impressed with the service, with your espresso, and — most importantly — with your wise choice to avoid the chaos that accompanies coffee chains.
-Believe us — your taste buds (and your sanity) will thank you later.
+Whether you’re grabbing that Americano to go or setting up camp at one of several highly coveted tables, prepare to be impressed here — with the service, with your espresso, and, most importantly, with your wise choice to avoid the chaos that accompanies coffee chains.
+Believe us: Your taste buds and your sanity will thank you later.